 Developer Portal: This portal is used by the Application Developers (API Consumers) to discover, view API documentation and register their interest in using APIs for a specific application.

 In this scenario, you work for an energy company and will act as an API Manager and an Application Developer.
 Your organization has backend services that return billing and usage information for the most recent billing period when provided with a customer ID number.
 You have another service that estimates billing and usage information when provided with a customer ID number.
-You want to expose this information as a ‘single’ API to your company’s mobile developers so that they can develop a new mobile application for your customers.
+You want to expose this information as a ‘single’ API to your company’s mobile developers, so that they can develop a new mobile application for your customers.

 Logging into the API Management Portal